IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    The section describes an example of configuring a PEP using IP address based ACL.
-IP address based access control policies could be applied to the PEP that may not understand the group information, e.g., firewall.
+IP address based access control policies could be applied to the PEP that may not understand the group information (e.g., firewall).

    Assume an employee in the R&D department accesses the network wirelessly from a non-corporate laptop.
-   The SDN controller associates the user group to which the employee belongs with the user address according to step 1 to 4 in {{overview}}.
+   The SDN controller associates the user group to which the employee belongs with the user address according to steps 1 to 4 in {{overview}}.

    Assume the mapping between device group ID and IP addresses is predefined or acquired via device authentication. {{ex-PEP-acl}}